-Review with students why people obtain credit and how they use it.
-You may also select any number of activities from the section entitled "Additional Engagement Opportunities/Resources".
+Review the concept of credit including how it is obtained and why banks/institutions offer credit.
+Please select any number of activities from the section entitled "Additional Engagement Opportunities/Resources" in order to encourage students to work with, relate to, and retain the presented information.